franklinqin0/blog/docs/views/tmux.md

 ## My Previous Experience

 I was introduced to `tmux` almost the same time as `Vim` by a roommate.
 I found it useful to open multiple sessions and windows on a screen, saving troubles from switching terminal tabs, but I was too busy and lazy to learn new tools with heavy workload at school.

-## Why this Blog

-I write this blog both to spread the efficiency of `tmux` and keep some useful notes for myself.

 ## Install tmux